 How do I know I have a good swim instructor?

-Unfortunately with most swim lesson providers, you won't have the option to choose your instructor.
+With most swim lesson providers, you won't have the option to choose your instructor.
 That said, it's helpful to be able to recognize what good and bad instructors look like so that you can try lessons elsewhere if your children and their instructor don't click.

 First and foremost, if your instructor is standing high and dry on the pool edge while your kids are in the water, this is bad sign.
 If your instructor won't get their hair or face wet and isn't giving demonstrations of what they expect your children to do, this is also bad!